pyk/rust-http-clients/README.md

-# A Guide to Use HTTP Clients Library In Rust
+# A Beginner Guide to Rust HTTP Client Libraries

-This repository contains an example of how to use HTTP client library in Rust.
+This repository contains an example of how to use HTTP client libraries in Rust.

 We will start with low level library called `Hyper` and move up with high-level library called `reqwest`.

-Libraries:
-- Hyper
-- reqwest

-You can add more library in the issue.
+So, let's start with `GET` request.

 # GET Request